Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Case study

-The expected global shortage is 21\%, which represents a large portion of unmet worldwide demand.
-The largest opportunity cost ($c^o$) is \$11.7 when five countries applied export bans, including the top two drug exporters and all without plant locations.
-There is an unequal distribution of the drug regarding regions and income levels (Figure \ref{fig:shortage-BC.eps}).
-The expected shortage for HICs, UMICs, LMICs, and LICs are 3.1\%, 3.7\%, 95.2\%, and 98.7\%, respectively.
-All LICs and most LMICs (72.5\%) have an average shortage of at least 95\%.
-Notably, one of the plant locations, Indonesia (a LMIC) has expected shortages of 88.8\%.
+The expected global shortage is 17.2\%, which represents a large portion of unmet worldwide demand.
+There is an unequal distribution of the drug by region and country income level (Figure \ref{fig:shortage-BC.eps}).
+The expected shortages for HICs, UMICs, LMICs, and LICs are 0.3\%, 0.8\%, 87.2\%, and 87.6\%, respectively.
+All LICs and LMICs have an average shortage between 85\% and 90\%.
+Notably, one of the countries with a plant, Indonesia (a LMIC), has expected shortages of 86.7\%.
 This implies that production capacity will not guarantee a domestic drug supply.
-Sensitivity analyses suggest that prices outweigh transportation costs in drug allocation, and the results are robust to transportation cost changes.

 The disparities in drug access persist even in scenarios that have no disruptions.
 In one scenario without strain, no demand in LMICs and LICs is met despite excess capacity available.
-In a scenario with a single disruption, demand for LMICs and LICs is not met, and shortages occurred in HICs (33\%) and UMICs (16\%).
+In a scenario with a single disruption, demand remains completely met in HICs and UMICs, due to the nominally excess capacity in the fourth plant, and no demand is met in LMICs and LICs.
+When there are two disruptions, drug shortages are 36\% in HICs and 17\% in UMICs.
+Sensitivity analyses suggest the results are robust to transportation cost changes.

-In the country of interest, $c_1= US$, the expected shortage is 6.7\%, and one of its allies, Chile, supplies 53\% of its drugs.
-We observe that most (81\%) of its allies have expected shortages below 15\% vs. half (52\%) of non-allies (Table \ref{Table:alliances-BC}).
-Among LMICs, alliances are not sufficient to improve access; even US allies have an expected shortage of at least 95\%.
+We observe that the allies of countries with plant locations have similar expected shortage levels to non-allies.
+Among LMICs and LICs, alliances are not sufficient to improve access; even allies have expected shortages of around 85\% to 90\%.